Hoyasumii/bee-movie/README.md

 That's amazing.
 Why do we do that?

 That's pollen power.
-More pollen, more flowers, more nec
+More pollen, more flowers, more nect